 As our context is predominantly White/British, our curriculum promotes the rich diversity of Britain and an inclusive culture and ethos built upon respect and consideration of all others.
-It enables pupils to develop the cultural capital required to engage with society and understand the importance of being a good UK and global citizen.
+It enables pupils to develop the cultural capital required to engage with society and understand the importance of being a good UK and global citizen, preparing them for an appreciation of life in modern Britain.
 Our curriculum is ambitious for learners with SEND and disadvantaged pupils: extra support and/or resources are provided where necessary to close individual learning gaps.

 Our curriculum is rooted in the acquisition of the knowledge and skills that pupils need to take advantage of the opportunities, responsibilities and experiences of later life.
 As such, it is a broad and deep curriculum which gives equal value to each foundation subject.
 Pupils are supported throughout their learning to remember connected and essential knowledge, incrementally building their long-term memory.
 This is done through the planning of sequenced units of work following a knowledge rich approach with clearly defined progression from Reception to Y6.
 Recalls are integrated into planning to support the development of pupils’ long-term memory.
 Lessons are planned so that they meet the needs of all learners whilst ensuring that they do not overload pupils’ working memory.
 A mastery approach to deepen learning is applied throughout the curriculum.